Skip to content

 Snapshots are not backups

-For ENCOR, the practical lesson is simple: a VM can be reverted, cloned, moved, powered off, disconnected, or attached to a different network without touching the physical switch configuration.
+The practical lesson for ENCOR: a VM can be reverted, cloned, moved, or reattached to a different network without any change to the physical switch.

 hostname R1